LennaHammer/English/EVP/out/words_adjective.md

 ## 2. all right ## adjective [never before noun] ; adverb
 /ɔːlˈrɑɪt/ WITHOUT PROBLEMS
 [A1]happening successfully or without problems
-- Did the interview go all right?
+- Did the interview `go` all right?
-- Did he do all right on his exam?
+- Did he `do` all right on his exam?
 - Did you get home all right last night?

 ## 3. bad ## adjective
 /bæd/ UNPLEASANT
 [A1]unpleasant; causing difficulties or harm
-- Our vacation was ruined by bad weather.
+- Our vacation was ruined by bad `weather`.
-- We've just had some very bad news.
+- We've just had some very bad `news`.
-- Watch out - he's in a bad mood.
+- Watch out - he's in a bad `mood`.
 - The traffic was so bad that I just came back home.

 ## 4. beautiful ## adjective